Inside the International Space Station's U.S. Destiny lab(NASA)

 "I once opened this one locker and inside I found a bunch of books that people had left before," Reisman recalled.
 "I didn't end up reading any of them but it was kind of neat to see."

-Among the items Reisman left behind were a couple of toy action figures, including one of "Gort", a humanoid robot from 1961 movie, "The Day the Earth Stood Still".
-It currently stands perched atop the station's robotic arm controls.
+Among the items Reisman left behind were a couple of toy action figures, including one of "Gort", a humanoid robot from 1961 sci-fi movie, "The Day the Earth Stood Still."
+It currently stands perched on top of the station's robotic arm controls.

 "Yeah, I left that behind," admitted Reisman, "I thought it would be a nice little decoration there."